Introduction to Fencing with the Medieval Longsword (Longsword 101)

-Looking for a new and interesting hobby that provides physical fitness as well as intellectual challenge?
-Then come and start the journey into the world of medieval swordplay with San Diego Longsword’s Introduction To Medieval Longsword Fencing (or “Longsword 101”) and discover the excitement, subtlety, finesse, and camaraderie of this wonderful fencing art!
+Are you fascinated by dramatic, exciting images of medieval warriors wielding mighty swords in chivalric tournaments, honorable duels, or pitched battles?
+If you want to bring your Ren Faire/video game/action movie daydreams to life and put yourself in the shoes of a heroic knight, then come and start your personal journey into the world of medieval swordplay with San Diego Longsword’s Introduction To Medieval Longsword Fencing (or “Longsword 101”) and discover the excitement, subtlety, finesse, and camaraderie of this wonderful fencing art!

 Wait!
 “Subtlety and finesse” in medieval sword fighting???
-Surely this is a style of swordplay that’s all about smashing and bashing, and can only be practiced by massive warriors like Henry Cavill and Arnold Schwarzenegger!
-Right?
+Surely this is a style of swordplay that’s all about brutal smashing and cleaving, where the weak are slain, and only the mighty endure … right?

-Actually … this fencing art is all about defeating fighters who rely on nothing but brute force and untrained power.
-The great master of this art stated that the successful swords-person “fights strength with weakness and weakness with strength,” and that “if strength and speed were all that’s necessary to win a battle, there would be no need to study the art of fencing.”
+Actually, the medieval fencing art is all about defeating opponents who rely on nothing but brute force and untrained power.
+One of the great 15th century masters of this art stated that the successful swords-person “fights strength with weakness, and weakness with strength,” and that “if strength and speed were all that’s necessary to win a battle, there would be no need to study the art of fencing.”
 Our classes are perfect for those who never did too well at traditional sports, who aren’t into heavy competition, and who just want to have fun and make friends.
 (Let’s face it - anyone who wants to practice medieval sword fighting is, on some level, a sci-fi/fantasy “nerd” at heart!)
 We are a diverse group, where everyone is welcome, our goal is to have fun, and we train to any and every level of physical ability.

 So how do you get started?
 Join Chivalry Today/San Diego Longsword’s historical fencing team for a four-week all inclusive workshop focused on the basics of medieval swordplay.